Got Rotting Roots? Pythium: An In-depth Analysis

 Pythium is one of most the common causes of seed rot, damping-off and root rot in hydroponics.
 There are many species within the genus Pythium that can produce root rots, all of which have slightly different growth habits, characteristics and environmental requirements for growth.

-In the same oomycetes class as pythium you’ll also find phytophthora, which leads to very similar symptoms of root rot but at the same time can also attack above-the-ground plant material causing blight, fruit rots and stem rots.
-Fear not though, the root rot symptoms of pythium and phytophthora are very similar and so are the preventative measures and treatments.
+In the same oomycetes class as pythium you’ll also find phytophthora, which leads to very similar symptoms of rotting roots but at the same time can also attack above-the-ground plant material causing blight, fruit rots and stem rots.
+Fear not though, the root rot symptoms of pythium and late blight (Phytophthora infestans) are very similar and so are the preventative measures and treatments for gardeners.

 Where Does Pythium Come From?